Fanzine: Sport

 Fanzines are not exclusive to the top tiers of football however, with Northern Counties East League side Scarborough Athletic FC having a fanzine titled Abandon Chip!, a pun based on both the perilous situation of predecessor club Scarborough FC and that club's sponsors, McCain.

 And also away from the world of Football there were a number of established fanzines, for example Rugby league has such notable publications as Who The Hell Was St. George Anyway?
 Rugby League fanzine, by supporters of Doncaster RLFC and Scarlet Turkey of Salford City Reds.However, due to pressure from the Internet etc. these publications no longer exist in printed form.
 The title of World's longest running Rugby League fanzine now belongs to The Aye of the Tigers, by Castleford Tigers supporters.
 The fanzine movement has even spread to the United States, where ice hockey fans have produced several popular fanzines.
 In Chicago two examples include the formerly published Blue Line Magazine and currently The Committed Indian, both produced by Chicago Blackhawks fans.
 In St. Louis there are Game Night Revue and St Louis Game Time for the St. Louis Blues.

-There are also a number of fanzines to be found in Ireland of which Shelbourne's Red Inc. is the longest running since 1999.
+There are also a number of fanzines to be found in Ireland of which Shelbourne's Red Inc. has been running since 1999, and is the only one still in existence.

 In the United States, sports fanzines are relatively rare.
 In Boston they are a bit more common.
 There are two fanzines sold outside Fenway Park including Yawkey Way Report, which is run by a former Marine.